kitschpatrol/yanki-obsidian/readme.md

 ### Existing notes are untouched

 Yanki tags the notes it's in charge of with a hidden field, so it will never touch your existing Anki notes.
+Yanki also creates and manages the note types it needs in Anki, so your existing note types and customizations remain untouched.

 ### Note name management